wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-phone-system-for-microsoft-teams/includes/03-plan-design-call-queues-auto-attendants.md

-Microsoft Teams Phone System provides auto attendants and call queues.
+Microsoft Teams Phone provides auto attendants and call queues.
 These features enable external and internal callers to move through a menu system to place calls and transfer calls to users or departments in an organization.
-Companies can use these tools to design and build phone systems that satisfy their exact business needs.
+Companies can use these tools to design and build Teams Phones that satisfy their exact business needs.

 ## What is the auto attendant service?